The Slowest Hiker

 Improving constraints will improve the whole process.

-How do you know if you’ve unidentified the constraint?
+How do you know if you’ve identified the constraint?
 If you speed it up, the whole process will speed up; if you slow it down, the process will slow down.
 Easy.

 It is super important to eliminate the obstacles first, before attempting to aggregate all the marginal gains.
 Sure, marginal gains aggregation works for Team Sky, but then competitive cycling is already a heavily optimized process; marginal gains maybe all that is left there.